GOD-R4V4N/GithubUploadFolder/README.md

    Follow the prompts to enter your GitHub username and password.
 If you have two-factor authentication (2FA) enabled on your account, you will be prompted to enter a verification code.

+3. And 4. are comming soon

-4. Navigate to the folder you want to upload to your GitHub repository using the `cd` command:
+5. Navigate to the folder you want to upload to your GitHub repository using the `cd` command:

    ```